-For a detailed overview of all 5 learning disciplines, do get our complete version of The Fifth Discipline summary (click here for full summary bundle).
+For a detailed overview of all 5 learning disciplines, do get our complete version of The Fifth Discipline summary.

 Integration and Application

 The book ends with an explanation of how to integrate the 5 disciplines and apply them to build learning organizations.
-Here are some highlights (more details in our 14-page summary):
+Here are some highlights that are covered in greater detail in our 14-page summary: